Electrical Safety Tips To Protect Your Building

 One common cause of electrical problems is the overloading of electrical outlets.
 Regularly check the electrical outlets to ensure that they are cool to the touch, properly working order, and have the necessary protective faceplates.
 For electrical safety tips, here are some of them that you can follow:

-- Keep in mind that power strips do not change the power that the outlet receivers-- they only add outlets;
+• Keep in mind that power strips do not change the power that the outlet receives-- they only add outlets.

 3. Repair or replace electrical cords that are damaged.